 What if we all read the same book at the same time?
 A book that discusses important topics like race and violence?
 Let’s do it!
-Pick up How it Went Down by Kekla Magoon at your nearest library.
+Pick up How it Went Down by Kekla Magoon at your nearest library (or check out the e-book from OverDrive or from Cloud Library ).
 And then meet the author!

 Kekla will be in town February 25 and 26.
 Stay tuned for more details on her visit.
 For now, read the book!

 When we read together—when a grandfather reads to a granddaughter, when a teacher reads to a classroom, when a parent reads to a child, when a sister reads to a brother, when everyone in a town reads the same book silently, together—we are taken out of our aloneness.
 Together, we see the world.
 Together, we see one another.
 We connect.
 And when we connect, we are changed. — Kate DiCamillo

 About Read Brave

 Read Brave is Saint Paul Public Library’s annual, citywide program encouraging youth and adults to read and come together around a young adult novel.
 The program encourages intergenerational dialog about thought-provoking contemporary issues facing teens and culminates with a visit by the author to continue the discussion.